wp-plugins/squirrly-seo/readme.txt

 - <strong>The algorithm for Keyword analysis</strong> takes into accounts elements that will help you find suitable keywords for content optimization: for Humans and for Search Engines.

 - <strong>Tracks all the aspects of your Content Marketing Strategy:</strong> Blogging, Traffic, SEO, Social Signals, Links, Authority.
-Every single week you get a report by email.
+Every single week you get a new report by email.

 - <strong>Send the Audit report by email</strong> to your content writer, SEO person, developers, or to your boss.